-Eric is an experienced investigator, federal securities laws advisor, civil litigator, and trial attorney who represents clients in connection with Securities and Exchange Commission (SEC), Department of Justice (DOJ), Commodity Futures Trading Commission (CFTC) and Financial Industry Regulatory Authority (FINRA) inquiries or investigations; internal investigations; and private securities litigation matters.
-Further, Eric regularly provides SEC-related disclosure or regulatory advice.
-For examples:
+Eric is an experienced investigator, federal securities laws advisor, civil litigator, and trial attorney who represents clients in inquiries and investigations from the Securities and Exchange Commission (SEC), Department of Justice (DOJ), Commodity Futures Trading Commission (CFTC), State AGs or State Securities Divisions, and Financial Industry Regulatory Authority (FINRA); internal investigations; and private securities litigation matters.
+Further, Eric regularly provides SEC-related disclosure or regulatory advice to a range of clients, including:

 Public Companies: Eric advises publicly traded companies on, among other things, disclosure decisions, insider trading policies and procedures, disclosure controls and procedures, incident (e.g., cybersecurity) response plans, and external communications policies and procedures.